 - If a health system does get the paper time log process rolling, there are still major pockets for errors:

 21 percent reported illegible time logs; 71 percent reported issues with late submission; and another 21 percent deal regularly with the dreaded “rework” for clarification.

-creatively tortures your physician partner all in one fell swoop.
+Poor processes around physician time tracking violates compliance and legal standards, doesn’t allow for crisp financial management, and creatively tortures your physician partner all in one fell swoop.

 With all the challenges health care faces, hospital teams have to roll up their sleeves with their business processes that touch physicians.
 Processes that add more to an already burned out physician workforce must be identified and eliminated.
 Only then can you address those margin and physician satisfaction issues at their cores, and ensure you and your organization are on a better path.